artefactory/redis-team-THM/blog/content/06_soft_labels.md

 ```

 Paper 1 is associated with the categories:

 * Optimization and Control
 * Machine Learning
 * Numerical Analysis
 * Numerical Analysis

-While Paper 2 is categorised into:
+While Paper 2 is categorized into:

 * Optimization and Control
 * Machine Learning
 * Dynamical Systems